escmatrix/escmatrix/README.md

-So I see you want to escape the matrix...
+## So I see you want to escape the matrix...

-But first, this is all about me:
- -
+Before we get started, I would like to enlighten you with some